-Enterprises manage enormous volumes of data across multiple storage environments, including hybrid cloud infrastructure, software-defined storage (SDS), and container-native storage.
-They need to use storage management strategies that can scale based on volume, protect stored data from threats, and enable data analysis.
+Data plays an enormous role in how businesses work, and that role is only growing.
+As it does, storage management continues to be a top priority for all enterprises.
+They manage enormous volumes of data across multiple storage environments, including hybrid cloud infrastructure, software-defined storage (SDS), and container-native storage, and need to use storage management strategies that can scale, keep data secured, and enable analysis.

 Top Trends in Data Storage Management

 - A Better Approach to Data Silos